pg94au/Blinkenlights-Basic-Interpreter/README.md

 # Blinkenlights Basic Interpreter

 This project is the result of my interest in learning something about [ANTLR](http://www.antlr.org/).
-It is an interpreter based on the simple BASIC syntax of the past.
-It is not intended as it is to be a useful programming language to write programs in, but potentially a demonstration that could be adapted to implement genuinely useful DSLs.
+It is an implementation of an interpreter based on the simple BASIC syntax of the past.
+It is not intended as it is to be a useful programming language to write anything in, but potentially as a demonstration that could be adapted to implement genuinely useful DSLs.
 #
 #
 #